Lake-Tuggeranong-College/RPi-TV-Slideshow/Setup Guide.md

 After running these Commands, go into the Raspberry Pi config.
 Inside the Display Tab, turn off Screen Blanking.

+After changing the screen blanking option in the RPI config, run `sudo nano /etc/hostname` and chnage the hostname inside the file.
+E.G `Pav2Upstairs`

+### NOTE!
+When chosing a hostname, it has to be one word, and can **ONLY** have letters and numbers.

-# Downloading the Script and making it run on boot
+## Downloading the Script and making it run on boot
 Download the script by running the following command
 ```bash
 wget -O main.sh https://raw.githubusercontent.com/Lake-Tuggeranong-College/RPi-TV-Slideshow/2023-Rewrite/main.sh